miurahr/aqtinstall/docs/cli.rst

     It can cause broken installation of Qt SDK.

     This option is applicable to all the ``install-*`` commands except for ``install-tool``.

+    You can print a list of all acceptable values to use with this command by using ``aqt list-qt`` with the :ref:`archives flag <list archives flag>`.

 .. _qt installation command: